Sikang-Hu/Notes/SystemDesign/google_drive.md

 First, to suffice the essential goal, we need
 * A web server processing request such as upload, download
 * A database persisting the metadata such as user data, file info, device info and so on.
 * A storage system storying the files.
 We can store the files in S3.
-S3 supports smae-region and cross-region replication, and redundant files are stored in multiple regions to guard against data loss and ensure availability.
+S3 supports same-region and cross-region replication, and redundant files are stored in multiple regions to guard against data loss and ensure availability.

 Except that, we also need following componets:
 * Block servers: the client upload file to block server and it split the file into several blocks, each with a unique hash value, stored in metadata database.
 Each block is treated as an independent object and stored in S3.
 When download, the block server joined blocks to reconstruct a file.
 Dropbox set the max size of block to 4MB.